Youraj8271/real-time-traffic-prediction/README.md

 🚦 Real-Time Traffic Flow Predictor

-An AI-powered traffic flow prediction system that estimates the number of vehicles using real-time input like time, location, weather, road type, and average speed.
+🔸An AI-powered traffic flow prediction system that estimates the number of vehicles using real-time input like time, location, weather, road type, and average speed.
 Built using **Python, Machine Learning**, and a fully styled **Streamlit Dashboard**.

 📌 Key Features